 I especially loved paintings showing the city in which they lived – Paris.
 The way they saw it and the way it inspired them.
-One of my favorite was Monet’s ‘The Gare Saint-Lazare‘, showing the train station filled with steam from the train arriving to the station.
+One of my favourites was Monet’s ‘The Gare Saint-Lazare‘, showing the train station filled with steam from the train arriving at the station.

 Address: 1 Rue de la Légion d’Honneur

 Just across the Seine River is the other place that shouldn’t be missed.
-Although it has a great collection of Impressionists and other modern painters, its gem are two rooms dedicated to probably the most important among them – Claude Monet.
+Although it has a great collection of Impressionists and other modern painters, its gems are the two rooms dedicated to probably the most important among them – Claude Monet.

-In two oval rooms eight large Monet’s canvases showing his favorite subject from the last years – waterlilies, are displayed.
-While standing in the room you have a feeling like you stepped in his beautiful garden in Giverny.
-You can take a close look of every single brush stroke on them or you can just sit in the middle of the room and admire to the paintings.
+In two oval rooms, eight large Monet’s canvases showing his favourite subject from the last years – waterlilies, are displayed.
+While standing in the place, you have a feeling like you stepped in his beautiful garden in Giverny.
+You can take a close look at every single brush stroke on them, or you can just sit in the middle of the room and admire the paintings.

-It is my favorite museum and has one of the best painting displays I’ve ever seen.
+It is my favourite museum and has one of the best painting displays I’ve ever seen.
 You can take a virtual walk through the rooms here.